dart-code-checker/dart-code-metrics/README.md

 ### Configuring an anti-pattern entry

-To enable an anti-pattern add it's id to the `anti-patterns` entry.
+To enable an anti-pattern add its id to the `anti-patterns` entry.

 ## Ignoring a rule or anti-pattern